rubeniriso/rubeniriso/README.md

 ## 🧑 About me

 I'm a Junior Full-Stack Web Developer, infinitely curious and constantly looking for chances to upgrade my toolkit!
+I finished my computer science studies in 2023 and have been working full time ever since for Inetum  Norte, while also making cool side projects!

 ## 👨‍💻 Currently working on...
 - Full stack developer for Inetum, currently making several microservices for Navarre's public administration.
 Full of fun things, like data synchronization, integrations with other microservices and much more!
 - CTO for Dango Esports 🍡, a company I started with two friends in 2022 that went from amateur to professional in League of Legends' spanish circuit